David-McCaig/work-order-bumper-urbane/setup.md

 ---

-**Note**: This is a work-in-progress project.
-The OAuth implementation and API integration features are currently in the planning/development phase and need to be completed before production use.
+**Note**: This project now has a complete OAuth 2.0 implementation with secure token management, dashboard interface, and HTTPS development setup.
+The core authentication flow is fully functional and ready for production use with proper environment configuration.